evan-william/personal-project/Github Projects/Learning Projects/Intermediate/Auto Message for Whatsapp/readme.md

    * Enter your message
    * Choose when to send (`"now"` or specific time like `"14:30"`)
    * Enter how many times to send the message
-5. Confirm and let the magic happen! ✨
+5. Confirm and wait! ✨

 ---